Ropewalk Shopping Centre: History and impact

 In 2008 and 2009, The Ropewalk lost main business as the recession took hold, with Woolworths and Barratt Shoes closing up their stores, Blue Inc took over Barratt's Unit but the Woolworths Store was left empty.

 In January 2010, the Bank of Ireland took control of the shopping Centre after previous owners called Broadway Capital owned by Irish Investor and Property Developer John McCann were liquidated with debts of up to £64 million, most of that money was owed to the BOI.

 BTW Shields was appointed by the Bank to run the Shopping Centre on its behalf, however this new management has stressed that the Shopping Centre is open for business as usual.

 The Bank of Ireland said they will run the Shopping Centre for the moment before selling it off.

 In October 2010, the former Woolworths unit was taken over by TJ Hughes, who created 113 jobs for the town, which seen the Council spend £2.6 million on renovating the unit and building a lift and escalators for the retailer.

 In August 2011, TJ Hughes had given up the former Woolworths unit.
 The space was later taken on by 99p Stores but this became a Poundland when the companies merged.
+Poundland then moved round the corner and was replaced by KE6 college.

 On 5 October 2017, TJ Hughes returned to Nuneaton, but this time inside of the Ropewalk, occupying the former BHS premises.
 They remained in this unit until they left in 2020.